Ellesmere Town Council praised for only raising precept by five per cent

 On Monday evening (January 12), members agreed to a recommendation for Ellesmere Town Council’s precept to be £331,323.30 for the 2026/27 financial year.

-That is the amount of money collected from residents as part of their council tax bill and will be an increase of 5% – the equivalent of £9.72 a year for a Band D property, or 19p a week.
+That is the amount of money collected from residents as part of their council tax bill and will be an increase of 5 per cent – the equivalent of £9.72 a year for a Band D property, or 19p a week.

-It is the second successive year that the town council has only increased its precept by 5% – and the third time in four years.
+It is the second successive year that the town council has only increased its precept by 5 per cent – and the third time in four years.

 Councillor Geoff Elner praised the council for balancing its books and the role the town clerk, Jo Butterworth has played.